 Machine learning predictive models are often used in data science projects.
 These models often deliver significant value.
-Examples of these AI models range from identifying skin cancer to optimizing when to milk cows.
 Unfortunately, there are many examples of AI (machine learning algorithms) not working as desired.
 For example, a model can cause harm to subsegments of society, as well as to the organization deploying these AI techniques.
 Responsible AI focuses on minimizing these undesirable results.

 As data science professionals, we need to think through the potential issues that might arise during a project.
 These challenges include machine learning algorithms that might cause issues such as bias.